ThorbenKuck/NetCom2/README.md

 ## For whom this is

-If you are searching for a easy to use framework, that gives you the option to fastly create a Server-Client-Communication, this is for you.
+If you are searching for a easy to use framework, that gives you the option to easily create a Server-Client-Communication, this is for you.
 Also you should consider taking a look at this, if you want to have an decoupled, yet easy to read over network communication.

 But do not mistake this as an simple framework!
 If you want, you can create your own en-/decryption mechanism.
 You can create customized Serialization.
-This framework also comes with a pre-build cache and registration-mechanism, that makes it easyer to send Object to specific clients, that want those object.
-This framework is completly modular, which means, you can change nearly everything, from serialization to the socket, that is being used.
+This framework also comes with a pre-build cache and registration-mechanism, that makes it easier to send Object to specific clients, that want those object.
+This framework is completely modular, which means, you can change nearly everything, from serialization to the socket, that is being used.

 ----

 ## Getting started

-If you are german, you might be interrested in this [YouTube Tutorial-series](https://www.youtube.com/watch?v=YvyLHyt0k3k&list=PLUUnTdOVEgvIqNxqAUL8388A73Yzpn57E).
+If you are german, you might be interested in this [YouTube Tutorial-series](https://www.youtube.com/watch?v=YvyLHyt0k3k&list=PLUUnTdOVEgvIqNxqAUL8388A73Yzpn57E).
 If you cannot understand german, there is also a YouTube Tutorial-series in [english](https://www.youtube.com/watch?v=V33a8jRrp00&list=PLUUnTdOVEgvLKEQ7vD4Z3CL_0jb6u__ay), but this might sound a bit odd.

 ### Installation